 |Text||EWU Library Circulation Section||Non-fiction||305.800973 OUR 2008 (Browse shelf(Opens below))||C-2||Available||29571|

 Browsing EWU Library shelves, Shelving location: E-book Close shelf browser (Hides shelf browser)

 |305.4209598 FAN 1996 Fantasizing the feminine in Indonesia /||305.420973 2000 Feminist theory :||305.8 HAN 2007 Handbook of the sociology of racial and ethnic relations /||305.800973 OUR 2008 Race and nature from transcendentalism to the Harlem Renaissance /||306.003 BRG 2003 A glossary of cultural theory /||306.01 CUL Cultural theory :||306.03 ROU 2012 Routledge encyclopedia of social and cultural anthropology /|

 Includes bibliographical references and index.

-Table of contents The Sublime and the Traumatic The Colonial Pastoral, Abolition, and the Transcendentalist Sublime 'Behold a man transformed into a brute': Slavery and Antebellum Nature Trauma, Postbellum Nostalgia, and the Lost Pastoral Trauma and Metamorphosis in Charles Chesnutt's Conjure Tales Strange Fruit White Flight Migrations
+TOC The Sublime and the Traumatic The Colonial Pastoral, Abolition, and the Transcendentalist Sublime 'Behold a man transformed into a brute': Slavery and Antebellum Nature Trauma, Postbellum Nostalgia, and the Lost Pastoral Trauma and Metamorphosis in Charles Chesnutt's Conjure Tales Strange Fruit White Flight Migrations